Aha Bls Exam Questions And Answers Pdf

 Answer: c) Activate the emergency response system and get an AED

-Explanation: The initial step is to ensure that the emergency response system is activated to get help on the way and to obtain an AED, which may be needed to deliver an electrical shock if the person is in cardiac arrest.
+Explanation: The initial step is to confirm that the emergency response system is activated to get help on the way and to obtain an AED, which may be needed to deliver an electrical shock if the person is in cardiac arrest That's the part that actually makes a difference..

 Question 2: What is the recommended rate for chest compressions in adult CPR?